LuccaZVPS/express-rate-limiter-redis/readme.md

 ## Response Headers

-When using `express-rate-limiter-redis`, several custom headers can be added to the response to provide information about the rate limit.
+When using `rate-limiter-express-redis`, several custom headers can be added to the response to provide information about the rate limit.
 These headers can be used by the client to understand the rate limiting status and adjust their requests accordingly.

 - `X-Rate-Limit-Limit`: Represents the maximum number of requests allowed per client within the defined duration (`max` value from the rate limiter options).
 - `X-Rate-Limit-Remaining`: Indicates the remaining number of requests that the client can make within the defined duration.
 If the value is negative, it means the client has exceeded the rate limit and no more requests are allowed.